 Prepare these easy chicken croquettes a few hours ahead of time, so the mixture will have plenty of time to chill and firm up before being formed and baked.

-- 3 tablespoons fresh chopped parsley (or 1 tablespoon dried parsley flakes)
+3 tablespoons fresh chopped parsley (or 1 tablespoon dried parsley)

 Gather the ingredients.

-In a medium saucepan, melt 3 tablespoons of the butter over medium heat.
-Add flour and cook, stirring, for 1 to 2 minutes without browning to make a roux.
+In a medium saucepan, melt 3 tablespoons butter over medium heat.
+Add flour and cook, stirring, for 1 to 2 minutes, to make a roux.

-Gradually whisk in the milk and broth; cook, stirring constantly, until smooth and thickened.
+Gradually whisk in milk and broth; cook, stirring constantly, until smooth and thickened.

 Remove from heat and let cool for 5 to 10 minutes.

-In a large bowl, combine the chopped cooked chicken, 1 cup of the bread crumbs, parsley, salt, and eggs.
+In a large bowl, combine chopped cooked chicken, 1 cup bread crumbs, parsley, salt, and eggs.
 Mix well.
-Add the cooled sauce; stir to blend thoroughly.
+Add cooled sauce; stir to blend thoroughly.
 Cover and chill for about 2 hours.

-Preheat oven to 350 F/180 C/Gas 4.
-Combine the Parmesan cheese and remaining 1/4 cup of bread crumbs in a shallow dish.
+Preheat oven to 350 F. Combine Parmesan cheese and remaining 1/4 cup of bread crumbs in a shallow dish.

 Shape chicken croquettes mixture into about eight 2 1/2-inch balls, then pat to form oval shapes.